jnirschl/cell_decoder/README.md

 | Processor           | 2 GHz             |
 | Memory (RAM)        | 2 GB              |
 | Hard-drive space    | 50 MB             |
 [Minimal system requirements for installing Cell DECODER.
 This does not include hard-drive space required for additional software packages or dependencies such as [Anaconda Python](https://conda.io/docs/user-guide/install/index.html) or [CNTK](https://docs.microsoft.com/en-us/cognitive-toolkit/Setup-CNTK-on-your-machine).
 A Graphics Processing Unit (GPU) is optional, but will accelerate performance.
 CUDA 8.0 and cuDNN 6 are required for GPU-acceleration.
-See ]
+Refer to the online user manual for your GPU for more instructions.]

 ## 1. Install Python 3.5
 We recommend the Anaconda Python distribution, which allows multiple Python environments with different configurations.
 Install Python 3.5 and refer to the [Anaconda Python user guide for installation instructions](https://conda.io/docs/user-guide/install/index.html)